The Little Book of Thunks (Part 1) :

 What is this method of testing?
 It is the asking of 'simple' questions which promote philosophical discussion - questions which have become known in some circles as 'thunks'.
 On this page I will look at one little book about 'thunk', appropriately entitled 'The Little Book of Thunks'.
 I look at the theory behind it, and the potential advantages when used wisely.
 I also include a few examples of 'thunks' from the book, as well as a few from my own thoughts in order to demonstrate just how it works in practice.
 Then in a second article, I will explore the idea further, showing how seemingly simple questions can lead to wide-ranging debate and ever deeper thought processes.

 The philosophy of asking challenging questions may be as old as civilisation itself, but perhaps it was never more worthwhile than it is today.
 I would suggest this for two reasons:

 1) Answers to questions are almost too readily available today.
-Whereas once each human being or community had to work out the solutions to problems for themselves, now there is instant access to a whole encyclopedia of answers in books, on television, and most of all, on the Internet.
+Whereas once upon a time each human being or community had to intellectually work out the solutions to problems for themselves, now there is instant access to a whole encyclopedia of answers in books, on television, and most of all, on the Internet.
 No one is challenged anymore to find their own solutions.